 The Company's principal sources of funds are its operations and bank credit facilities.
-Cash provided by operating activities was \$6.1 million for the three months ended March 31, 1999 compared to \$4.5 million for the same period in 1998.
-The improvement in 1999 cash flow from operating activities is principally due to decreases in accounts receivable and inventory.
+Cash provided by operating activities was \$8.1 million for the six months ended June 30, 1999 compared to \$1.7 million for the same period in 1998.
+The improvement in 1999 cash flow from operating activities is principally due to non-recurring expenditures of \$3.1 million in the first six months of 1998 related to the Company's restructuring.

 On October 23, 1998, the Company paid off its outstanding credit line with The Provident Bank and entered into a new \$15 million revolving credit agreement with Bank of America National Trust and Savings Association ("B of A").
 Under the revolving credit agreement with B of A, the Company can choose from several interest rate options at its discretion.
-The interest rate option selected by the Company as of December 31, 1998 was the Fixed Rate option as defined in the agreement (7.375% at December 31, 1998), which is intended to approximate B of A's cost of funds, plus two percent.
+The interest rate option selected by the Company as of June 30, 1999 was the Fixed Rate option as defined in the agreement (7.50% and 7.375% at June 30, 1999 and December 31, 1998, respectively), which is intended to approximate B of A's cost of funds, plus an applicable margin.
+The applicable margin varies with a range from 1.25% to 2.00% per annum depending on the Company's net income before interest, taxes, depreciation and amortization.
+At June 30, 1999 and December 31, 1998, the applicable margin was 1.5% and 2%, respectively.
 The revolving credit facility, which expires October 23, 2001, is secured by a first priority security interest in the Company's cash and cash equivalents, accounts receivable, inventory, equipment, and general intangibles of the Company.
 The Company pays a commitment fee of a maximum rate of 3/16 of 1% per year on the unused portion of the credit line.
-Under the terms of this revolving credit agreement, the Company's ability to pay cash dividends on its common stock is restricted and the Company is subject to certain financial covenants and other restrictions which are standard for these types of agreements.
-However, the Company has authority under this credit facility to acquire up to 1,000,000 shares of its common stock in market purchases and, since the date of this agreement, the Company has acquired approximately 54,500 shares of stock, at a cost of approximately \$564,500, which it holds as treasury shares and are available for reissue by the Company.
+Under the terms of this revolving credit agreement, the Company's ability to pay cash dividends on its common stock is restricted and the Company is subject to certain financial covenants and other restrictions that are standard for these types of agreements.
+However, the Company has authority under this credit facility to acquire up to 1,000,000 shares of its common stock in market purchases and, since the date of this agreement, the Company has acquired approximately 54,500 shares of stock, at a cost of approximately \$564,500, which it holds as treasury shares and which are available for reissue by the Company.
 Amounts available for borrowing under this credit facility are reduced by the outstanding balance of the Company's import letters of credit.
-As of March 31, 1999, the Company had no balance outstanding on the credit line.
+As of June 30, 1999, the Company had no balance outstanding on the credit line.
 The credit facility can be used for business acquisitions, payments to acquire fixed assets, treasury stock purchases and other working capital needs.
-The Company had no outstanding import letters of credit as of March 31, 1999.
+The Company had \$534,000 of outstanding import letters of credit as of June 30, 1999.
 The Company's borrowing under this revolving credit facility and outstanding import letters of credit fluctuates due to, among other things, seasonality of the business, the timing of supplier shipments, customer orders and payments, and vendor payments.

-Capital expenditures in the three months ended March 31, 1999 and 1998 were approximately \$352,000 and \$506,000, respectively.
+Capital expenditures in the first half of 1999 and 1998 were \$620,000 and \$1,038,000, respectively.
 These expenditures related primarily to acquiring product tooling and relocating the Company's headquarters from Twinsburg, Ohio to Cypress, California during 1998.